go-compression/go-compression.github.io/site/algorithms/lzss.md

 Let's take a look at some examples, so we can _see_ exactly how it works.
 The [wikipedia article for LZSS](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski) has a great example for this, which I'll use here, and it's worth a read as an introduction to LZSS.

-So let's encode an exceprt of Dr. Seuss's Green Eggs and Ham with LZSS (credit to Wikipedia for this example).
+So let's encode an excerpt of Dr. Seuss's Green Eggs and Ham with LZSS (credit to Wikipedia for this example).

 ```
 I AM SAM.
 I AM SAM.
 SAM I AM.